Lav-Hinsu/CarVroom/README.md

 ## CarVroom

-A Mock Dashboard for booking cards. built using react-js.
+A Mock Dashboard for booking cars. built using react-js.

 ## Available Scripts